hammad5421/DataSciencePortfolio/src/content/blog/the-question-is-the-answer.md

   - That would be a bit of a stretch
 - Isn't that just [Recall](https://www.theverge.com/2024/6/20/24182350/microsoft-windows-recall-launch-on-arm)?
   - Not really.
 Different goals.
 See above.

+At this point it may sound like I'm suggesting we turn loose a pestersome, AI-enhanced noodge.
+I'm aware that there's a lot about this that could go wrong.

+Let's go over just a couple possible issues.

+> Am I just going to be subjected to an infinite stream of bad questions?

+Honestly, maybe.
+But

+> Is this just going to be used to automate away my job?

+> Isn't that just Recall?

 ## Conclusion